leoleigao/deer-flow/docs/design/0001-table-deep-research-agent.md

    * Agents, prompts, and tools are self-contained under new modules.
    * Enhanced concurrency (async tasks) to handle large volumes of doc chunks.
    * Coverage & lint are enforced at ≥ 90 %.

 4. **Expected Output & Testing:**

    * TDR Agents produce structured data that feed into a final Markdown or HTML report.
-   * Unit tests, integration tests, and “golden-flow” tests ensure consistent behavior across code updates.
+   * Unit tests, integration tests, and "golden-flow" tests ensure consistent behavior across code updates.

 ## Decision